SoftUni-Internal/interactive-content/EN/00-Introduction-to-Programming/04-Console-App-in-VS-Code.md

 The command `console.log("Hello JS")` in JavaScript means to print something out `log(…)` on the console `console` in our case to print the text message **Hello JS**, which we should surround by quotation marks.

-In order to clarify that this is a text.
+To clarify that this is a text.

-In the end of each command in the JavaScript language the symbol `;` is being put and it says that the current command ends (it does not continue on the next line).
+At the end of each command in the JavaScript language the symbol `;` is being put and it says that the current command ends (it does not continue on the next line).

 This command is very typical in programming: we say a given **object** should be found (in this case the console) and some **action** should be executed in it (in this case it is printing the text in the brackets).